-Christians should not procrastinate when it comes to tithes and offerings and think they may selfishly use their means while they live, and then make all right by remembering God's cause in one's last testament, or will.
+Christians should not procrastinate when it comes to tithes and offerings and remembering God's cause in one's last testament, or will.
 Life is fragile and fleeting.
-In the words of the psalmist, "The days of our years are threescore years and ten," and "we spend our years as a tale that is told."
-Ps.
-90:10, 9.
-During this brief span of life man secures and develops his possession.
+In the words of the psalmist, "The days of our years are threescore years and ten," and "we spend our years as a tale that is told" (Ps.
+90:10, 9).
+During this brief span of life man secures and develops his possessions.
 At the end of the road death removes from him all that he has accumulated.

 Foolish is the man who does not sense that "when he dieth he shall carry nothing away" (Ps.
 49:17).
 This is true of both rich and poor.
-Regardless of man's position in life, he cannot evade the ultimate destiny of all: "As he came forth of his mother's womb, naked shall he return to go as he came, and shall take nothing of his labour."
-Eccl.
-5:15.
+Regardless of a man's position in life, he cannot evade the ultimate destiny of all: "As he came forth of his mother's womb, naked shall he return to go as he came, and shall take nothing of his labour" (Fccl.
+5:15)